-Turn on the required condition and enter a condition and value.
+Enter a condition and value.

 Header condition and JWT claim condition values allow regex patterns to be defined.
 You can configure it to make either an exact match or a pattern match for the value using the regex values.
-For example,
+For example:

 - "iss" - The issuer of the JWT